Billy Butcher: The Boys and Herogasm

 According to #50: At the time of the Boys' original disbanding, taking place some months after the events of 9/11, Butcher had stated that he had been working for Mallory for 15 years.
 This indicates that he began around 1986.
 Butcher and Mallory operated as a pair for several years, until an operation against a high-profile target, Web-Weaver (Web-Weaver, hinted at being the Boys' incarnation of Spider-Man), resulted in increased support in the team.
 In #55, Mallory tells Wee Hughie that Butcher recruited Mother's Milk, and subsequently the Frenchman and the Female (most likely for their willingness to commit violent acts).
 As time passed, Butcher slowly began to take control of the group, gradually increasing the level of violence the Boys used against Supes, often manipulating events until lethal force was the only option.

-Butcher is now teetotal, preferring to drink Club Soda, and avoiding the unnecessarily self-destructive behavior of his youth (which had been fueled by alcohol), semi-regularly checking in with his sponsor and former drinking buddy Proinsias.
-Butcher also seems happy to help out a friend in need, even if it means he takes a beating in the process, telling M.M. after one such beating "It only hurts when I laugh...
+At the current time in the comics, Butcher is a teetotaler, preferring to drink Club Soda, and avoiding the unnecessarily self-destructive behavior of his youth (which had been fueled by alcohol), semi-regularly checking in with his sponsor and former drinking buddy Proinsias.
+Butcher also seems happy to help out a friend in need, even if it means taking a severe beating in the process.
+After one such beating helping Mother Milk rescue his daughter, he tells him: "It only hurts when I laugh...
 Hahahahaha".
-At the same time, M.M. has noted that Butcher never brings this up, instead leaving it hanging over M.M.'s head (as motivation).
-He seems genuinely fond of Hughie, but at the same time he has deliberately put Hughie into situations where he would have to use violence or kill an opponent and rarely keeps him in the loop or will engage in one-upsmanship with him.
-Later, Hughie figures out that it was meant to toughen him up in the face of what the Boys do and the mental games are likely due to Billy's awareness of Hughie's intuition and skill as an amateur detective.
-While Butcher seems at times callous with how he deals with his team, openly referring to the Frenchman and The Female as insane, Butcher is willing to take on a job by himself rather than risk losing the team on an operation, as seen when he takes on Payback by himself to cover the team's escape and his unwillingness to allow anyone else accompany him into the White House to confront the Homelander.
+At the same time, M.M. has noted that Butcher never brings the incident up, instead leaving it hanging over M.M.'s head (as motivation).
+He seems genuinely fond of Hughie, but at the same time he deliberately puts Hughie into situations where he would have to use violence or kill an opponent.
+He also rarely keeps him in the loop or engages in one-upsmanship with him.
+Later, Hughie figures out that it was meant to toughen him up in the face of what the Boys do, and the mental games are likely due to Billy's awareness of Hughie's intuition and skill as an amateur detective.
+While Butcher seems at times callous with how he deals with his team, openly referring to the Frenchman and The Female as insane; he is willing to take on a job by himself rather than risk losing the team on an operation.
+(As seen when he takes on Payback by himself to cover the team's escape, or his unwillingness to allow anyone else accompany him into the White House to confront Homelander, going as far as to order the present Marines to shoot Hughie through the leg should he attempt to follow.)